May 22, 1998

 Lane County Courthouse — Eugene, Oregon

-Sheriff’s deputies led the Thurston High School shooter into his arraignment with his hands cuffed behind his back, and wearing a black University of Oregon Ducks sweater they had given him after they seized his trench coat.
-Meanwhile, across town in Shangri-La, the bomb squad was still busy clearing his house; they had found a large explosive made from the casing of a fire extinguisher in the shooter’s bedroom, and several pipe bombs stashed in a crawlspace.
+Sheriff’s deputies led the Thurston High School shooter into his arraignment with his hands cuffed behind his back, and clad in a black University of Oregon Ducks sweater they had given him after they seized his trench coat.
+Meanwhile, across town in Shangri-La, the bomb squad was still busy clearing his house; they had found a large explosive device made from the casing of a fire extinguisher in the shooter’s bedroom, and several pipe bombs stashed in a crawlspace.
 It would be days before they could declare the home safe.

 The judge read 58 felony charges.
 The shooter pleaded guilty, by reason of insanity.